 In order for a competency model to be useful it needs to be simple and straightforward.
 Some organizations have created competency models where they assign different competencies for each level in the organization.
 While this may look elegant and sophisticated to some, the reality is that it will become complex and difficult to understand for most leaders.
 Another way to proceed is by using the same set of competencies for all levels but define them differently depending on the level.
 This is simpler.
-Once again, as we began this article with the question from the CEO, "Who can remember our last competency model?"
 The key to having people remember and utilize the model is keeping it simple.